-Josh works with clients ages 8+, adults, couples and families in our Issaquah Office.
+Josh has been with Emmaus since 2016 and works with clients ages 8+, couples and families in our Issaquah Office.

 Depending on your needs and the problems you want to work on, my therapeutic approach may include elements of Psychodynamic, Cognitive Behavioral, Family Systems, and/or Developmental Theory.
 The two therapeutic modalities I rely on most are called Internal Family Systems (IFS) and Emotionally Focused Therapy (EFT).